-Wilhelm replied to this: "Unfortunately I am not able to accompany you; for a special longer than three days, and not to revisit the places that I leave within one year.
+Wilhelm replied to this: "Unfortunately I am not able to accompany you; for a special obligation devolves on me, never to rest longer than three days, and not to revisit the places that I leave within one year.
 Pardon me, if I dare not explain to you the reason of this singularity."